-Wednesday’s events mark the first time the U.S Capitol building had been breached since the early 1800’s, when it and much of Washington D.C was burned during a war with the British.
+Wednesday’s events mark the first time the U.S Capitol building has been breached since the early 1800s, when it – and much of Washington, D.C – was burned during a war with the British.

-The building was also a target by September 11th terrorists and Dunn says is often the prey of people who want to cause harm on the U.S government, but for its own citizens to deface it, he finds shocking and saddening.
+The building was alo targeted by September 11th terrorists and, Dunn says, often falls prey to people who want to cause harm to the U.S government.
+But for the country’s own citizens to deface the building, he finds shocking and saddening.

 “It’s a horrible image for the United States domestically to see this happen, but also internationally.
-This is the kind of thing we associate with other countries, failed democracies,” Dunn said, a constitutional law scholar with a Ph.D from the University of Virginia.
+This is the kind of thing we associate with other countries, failed democracies,” said Dunn, a constitutional law scholar with a Ph.D from the University of Virginia.

-Thursday the Capitol Building’s broken windows and defaced halls were cleaned up by staff.
+On Thursday crews were out to clean the Capitol Building’s broken windows and defaced halls.
 Dunn wonders how other countries weigh the damage done to the United States’ democracy from the outside, particularly nations that are trying to find their way.

 “For countries that want to be successful democracies or republics, they hear the United States really has been the most successful constitutional republic in history and then this happens,” he said.

-In his analysis, the actions of violence and breaking federal property go well beyond any sort of first amendment defense and disgrace protestors whose actual intention is to be peaceful.
+In his analysis, the actions of violence and breaking federal property go well beyond any sort of first amendment defense and disgrace protestors who intend to act peacefully.

-Dunn believes prosecutors won’t be short on charges to file against the rioters, including destruction of federal property, criminal trespass, and even insurrection—the violent uprising against an authority or government.
+Dunn believes prosecutors won’t shy away from filing charges against the rioters, including destruction of federal property, criminal trespass, and even insurrection—the violent uprising against an authority or government.
 He suspects the leaders of the movement will be charged more harshly.

-Wednesday morning, Trump told his supporters “we will never give up” and directed everyone in attendance to march to the Capitol building, though Dunn doubts the President will be charged.
+Wednesday morning, Trump told his supporters, “we will never give up.”
+He directed everyone in attendance to march to the Capitol building, though Dunn doubts the President will be charged.

 “Even if you say he didn’t engage in incitement to imminent lawless action, you certainly would expect a higher standard for our presidents,” Dunn said.

-If legal action doesn’t damage the President, the events from January 6th likely will, Dunn believes.
-The day that will be forever remembered in American history he says will likely change how history looks at the Trump Presidency.
+If legal action doesn’t damage the President, the events from January 6 likely will, Dunn believes.
+The day that will be forever remembered in American history, he says, will likely change how history views the Trump Presidency.

 The shadow of January 6 still looms over America, but Dunn is confident that time will heal this wound.
-The country has done it before, in wake of arguably more consequential, widespread, and turbulent events like the September 11th terrorist attacks, the widespread bombings in the U.S in the 1970s, the assassinations of John F. Kennedy, Dr. Martin Luther King Jr, and Robert Kennedy, the unrest following the Vietnam War.
+The country has done it before and in the wake of, arguably, more consequential, widespread, and turbulent events such as the September 11th terrorist attacks, the widespread bombings in the U.S in the 1970s, the assassinations of John F. Kennedy, Dr. Martin Luther King Jr, and Robert Kennedy, and the unrest following the Vietnam War.